-The playground is fully accessible by all pupils with footpaths being tarmacked to support those using walkers or wheel chairs.
+The playground is fully accessible for all pupils with footpaths being tarmacked to support those using walkers or wheelchairs.

-Advice is sought from external agencies and professionals such as occupational therapy, physio therapy and IPaSS.
+Advice is sought from external agencies and professionals such as occupational therapy, physiotherapy and IPaSS.
 From the advice of these professionals, specialist equipment is purchased to support pupils with physical needs.